Lamer87/Space_Engineers_DLC_unlocker/README.md

     - Unfortunately, skins cannot be unlocked the same way, as they use a different method.

-  - To play multiplayer, please restore the backup files included in the archive, otherwise the game hangs on "connecting" (this is new to me and requires further investigation)
+  - To play multiplayer, please restore the backup files included in the archive, otherwise the game hangs on "connecting" (this is new to me and requires further investigation) ([discussion here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/17))

   - I will update the unlocker at every DLC release.